cdown/clipmenu/README.md

 clipboard.
 For systemd users, a user service called `clipmenud` is packaged as part of the project.

-For those using a systemd unit and not using a desktop environment which does it automatically, you must import `$DISPLAY` so that `clipmenud` knows which X server to use.
-For example, in your `~/.xinitrc` do this prior to launching
-clipmenud:
+If you start X via `startx`/`xinit` and use the systemd user service, make sure `$DISPLAY` is set so clipmenud knows which X server to use.
+Most distributions include scripts in `/etc/X11/xinit/xinitrc.d/` for this, so if they are present you can usually just source them in your `~/.xinitrc`.
+Alternatively, before launching the clipmenud service, run:

     systemctl --user import-environment DISPLAY